sendsmaily/Sendsmaily-Drupal-Module/README.md

 ## Installation

-- Place smaily_for_drupal (Drupal 7/8 respectively) in core/modules/ folder.
+- Place smaily_for_drupal into core/modules/ folder.
 - Install module under Extend.
 - Validate and save your credentials.
 - Go to Structure -> Block layout.